danielendeg/nugetpackageupdate/specs/DICOM/UPS-RS/ups-rs.md

 We will be doing this feature in multiple iterations

 Iteration 1:
  - Deliver UPS-RS Create, Query and Request Cancellation
+ - Will enable based on the data partition feature flag managed by AFEC.
+We know that Zeiss is the only customer with data partition enabled, and they require both features to be enabled together.
+This approach will avoid mismatch between features on their deployed services.

 Iteration 2:
  - Retrieve, Update and Change workitem state
+ - For iteration 2 we will release a separate AFEC feature flag: https://microsofthealth.visualstudio.com/Health/_workitems/edit/88403

 # Test Strategy

 # Security
+We will need to add new roles related to workitem management since that can be orthagonal to image access.

 # Other